 Ultrasound's utilize sound waves to obtain images of an animal's internal organs and if necessary biopsy internal tissues.
-Dr. Laurie Head & Dr. Lawrence Brown, board certified veterinary radiologist visit our clinic to perform ultrasounds on our patients.
+Dr. Laurie Head, a board certified veterinary radiologist, visits our clinic to perform ultrasounds on our patients when needed.

 Endoscopy: Dr. Eugene Gorodetsky, D.V.M.

 Endoscopy is a valuable diagnostic tool in veterinary medicine.
 A long flexible camera can be guided directly into the body allowing for the collection of tissue samples, removal of foreign bodies and checking for abnormalities within the nasal passage, trachea, stomach and the intestinal tract.
 Dr. Eugene Gorodetsky operates out of the Vancouver Animal Emergency Clinic however he also has a mobile practice allowing him to visit our clinic when our patients are in need of endoscopic services.

 Opthamology: Dr. Marnie Ford, D.V.M.
 Diplomate, The American College of Veterinary Oncology (ACVO)

 Veterinary ophthalmologists specialize in diseases that can affect your pet's eye and vision.
 A veterinary ophthalmologist is also equipped to diagnose and treat diseases that affect the structures surrounding the eye, such as the eyelids, conjunctiva, and some of the bones of the skull that comprise the eye socket.
 Dr. Ford will combine medical and surgical treatments in order to most effectively treat your pet's eye problem.

 Internal Medicine: Dr. Tatjana K. Mirkovic, BSc, DVM, DACVIM (Small Animal)